muru/muru.github.io/resources.md

 {% include_relative cann-table.html %}
 </div>

 I have followed the banding used by [@7amkickoff][7amkickoff].
-This table was updated weekly via a cronjob.
+This table will be updated during the season.
 The data is scraped from [the PL site][epl] without any permission.
 Hopefully this will count as personal use. :)

 [cann-table]: https://www.sussex.ac.uk/Users/iane/cannyclubs.php
 [7amkickoff]: http://www.7amkickoff.com/2012/cann-tables-show-the-gap-between-arsenal-and-the-top-is-smaller-than-you-think/